irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Gilza's rework will now work as it's actually described in vanilla: any time you take bullet or melee (that's new) damage you gain 15% dodge without any cooldowns.
 If you take 2 hits in a row, you have 30% bonus dodge from this card now.
 After you successfully dodge by any means, this dodge bonus is now removed, and the skill goes on cooldown during which you can not receive any bonus dodge from it.
 To make this, much more reliable and predictable skill balanced, dodge gain was reduced from 20% to 15%, and the cooldown itself now scales with used armors (because having a reliable dodge which fully refills armor on ICTV would be busted).
 Cooldown scales from 2.5 (suit) to 14 (ICTV) seconds.
 This makes sicario's neutral game without the smoke much more reliable and easier.

 Card 9: Made description more accurate, as this card never affected neutral cards, like medic bag interaction speed.
-Additionally, while you are standing inside of the smoke screen, the 3rd card's cooldown will be prevented from activating, allowing the dodge bonus to potentially climb to 100% chance, because its never reset.
+Additionally, while you are standing inside of the smoke screen, the 3rd card's cooldown will be prevented from activating, allowing the dodge bonus to potentially climb to 100% chance, because it's never reset.
 This was done to make sicario smokes a much more reliable survival tool, because having to gamble for your life after using an ability with an effective 50 second long cooldown seems absurd when anarchist/armorer get 2 seconds reliably every 13 seconds.
 Also keep in mind, that even though this ability can allow you to reach "god mode" by getting you to 100% dodge via the 3rd card, it may only do so if that card is currently not on cooldown.
 This is important mostly if u are going to give high end armors like ICTV a try, since lower armors' cooldowns are shorter and will most likely become available while you are in the smoke.

 ### Additional info/tips